TCGV/blog/_posts/2020-01-26-mail-submission-under-the-hood.md

 <b>Message Transfer Agent (MTA)</b>: A process that conforms to SMTP-MTA.
 An MTA acts as an SMTP server to accept messages from an MSA or another MTA, and it either delivers them or acts as an SMTP client to relay them to another MTA.

-Since my implementation is not conforming to this specification (e.g. it isn't intended to communicate with a MUA) I decided to change its name to "Mail Broker" instead, and prevent any misunderstanding.

-So what does this component do?
+This Mail Broker is intended for sending e-mail messages directly from within .NET applications supporting alternate views and file attachments.
 Let's take a look at some sample usage code (C#) to clear it out:

 ```csharp